Smallville season 3: Writing

-The episode "Forsaken" was designed to set up many of the plot points in the season finale, particularly those dealing with Clark's feeling of isolation, specifically that of Pete and Lana's departure from Smallville.
+The episode "Forsaken" was designed to set up many of the plot points in the season finale, particularly those dealing with Clark's feeling of isolation, specifically that of Pete Ross and Lana Lang's departure from Smallville.
 Next to establishing a heart condition for Jonathan, the team also wanted to address the idea of Clark's mortality, or lack-thereof.
 The concept in "Hereafter" of Clark possibly never dying came from an idea that sprouted after season one's "Hourglass".
 In "Hourglass", Cassandra Carver, a blind elderly woman who can see the future of the person she touches, shows Clark a future where he is surrounded by the tombstones of everyone he loves.
 For "Hereafter", Jordan Cross can see the moment of death for anyone he touches; when Jordan touches Clark he does not see Clark's death, only a billowing red cape.
 According to Verheiden, they wanted to illustrate how Clark's alien heritage put him on a different plane of existence, and allowed him to alter destiny.

-The idea to use Superman's cape, which came from Miles Millar, to represent Clark's "cosmic lifespan" came after much discussion on what to actually use.
+The idea to use Superman's cape, which came from Millar, to represent Clark's "cosmic lifespan", came after much discussion on what to actually use.
 Ideas were thrown around, including a shot of Lex dumping kryptonite on Clark, as he is lying down, killing him.
 Ultimately they went with Millar's idea, which they saw as this "great iconic moment", because the audience finally sees their first glimpse of Superman's costume.
 Superman's cape was not the only iconic imagery used during the third season.
 The episode "Whisper" not only introduced a new superpower for Clark, his super hearing, but allowed the writing staff the opportunity to provide a sort of "in-joke" to the audience.
 The team wrote in a gag where Clark wears a pair of eyeglasses, a staple of his disguise later in life while working at the Daily Planet.
 In the episode, an accident with Clark's heat vision causes him to go blind; as his eyes heal, he is forced to wear a pair of prescription eyeglasses until he fully regains his sight.
 "Perry" would introduce Clark's future boss, and editor of the Daily Planet, Perry White.
 This episode would also serve as the point where Clark finally learns that his powers are caused by the radiation from Earth's yellow Sun.